Post-Market Clinical Follow-up (PMCF) of medical devices

 - Identifying systematic misuse of the device and its impact on safety and performance

-PMCF systems must be designed to accommodate the characteristics, target patient and user population, risk classification and complexity of the subject device, meaning that experience in designing clinical investigations is vital in ensuring suitability for purpose.
+A PMCF study or survey must be designed to accommodate the characteristics, target patient and user population, risk classification and complexity of the subject device, meaning that experience in designing clinical investigations is vital in ensuring suitability for purpose.

 Design considerations for PMCF under the MDR

 Manufacturers should adopt a strategic approach when designing a PMCF system to meet MDR requirements, often meaning that dedicated types of clinical investigation are used to meet the full range of requirements.
 Most ‘standard’ clinical investigations collect data only for a limited time and on a limited patient population, meaning that they would fail to meet PMCF requirements for longitudinal data collection throughout the entire lifetime of a device.

 PMCF systems under the MDR should be designed to produce Real World Evidence (RWE) on device performance in normal use.
 RWE is well-suited to meeting the requirements of MDR PMCF because it:

 - Captures data from a study / survey population that represents the entire population normally exposed to the device

 - Is non-comparative, focusing only on the safety and performance of the subject device rather than making comparisons between different devices